psrearick/customer-dashboard/docs/README.md

-# Laravel Blog Demo Application - Documentation
+# Customer Dashboard Demo Application - Documentation

-Welcome to the documentation for the Laravel Blog Demo Application.
-This application serves as a comprehensive demonstration platform for advanced Laravel development patterns, supporting a blog focused on enterprise-level production challenges.
+Welcome to the documentation for the Customer Dashboard Demo Application.
+This application serves as a comprehensive demonstration platform for advanced Laravel development patterns, supporting a [blog](https://philliprearick.com) focused on enterprise-level production challenges.

 ## Documentation Structure